Flerovium: Chemical

 Due to relativistic stabilization of flerovium's 7s27p valence electron configuration, the 0 oxidation state should also be more stable for flerovium than for lead, as the 7p1/2 electrons begin to also have a mild inert pair effect: this stabilization of the neutral state may bring about some similarities between the behavior of flerovium and the noble gas radon.
 Due to flerovium's expected relative inertness, diatomic compounds FlH and FlF should have lower energies of dissociation than the corresponding lead compounds PbH and PbF.
 Flerovium(IV) should be even more electronegative than lead(IV); lead(IV) has electronegativity 2.33 on the Pauling scale, though the lead(II) value is only 1.87.
 Flerovium could be a noble metal.

 Flerovium(II) should be more stable than lead(II), and halides FlX+, FlX2, FlX_{3}^{−}, and FlX_{4}^{2−} (X = Cl, Br, I) are expected to form readily.
 The fluorides would undergo strong hydrolysis in aqueous solution.
 All flerovium dihalides are expected to be stable; the difluoride being water-soluble.
 Spin–orbit effects would destabilize the dihydride (FlH2) by almost 2.6 eVpar.
 In aqueous solution, the oxyanion flerovite (FlO_{2}^{2−}) would also form, analogous to plumbite.
-Flerovium(II) sulfate (FlSO4) and sulfide (FlS) should be very insoluble in water, and flerovium(II) acetate (FlC2H3O2) and nitrate (Fl(NO3)2) should be quite water-soluble.
+Flerovium(II) sulfate (FlSO4) and sulfide (FlS) should be very insoluble in water, and flerovium(II) acetate (Fl(C2H3O2)2) and nitrate (Fl(NO3)2) should be quite water-soluble.
 The standard electrode potential for reduction of Fl2+ ion to metallic flerovium is estimated to be around +0.9 V, confirming the increased stability of flerovium in the neutral state.
 In general, due to relativistic stabilization of the 7p1/2 spinor, Fl2+ is expected to have properties intermediate between those of Hg2+ or Cd2+ and its lighter congener Pb2+.